How to Write a Kick-Ass

 You have 60-seconds to make an impression with your cover letter.
 Why?
 The person reading your cover letter wants to ball it up, throw it away, and get on with their day.
 They’re burnt out and have a stack of applications on their deck.
 They’re an expert at reading resumes and they’ve seen all the tricks.
-In 30-seconds, they’re going to decide if you’re headed to the shredded or the interview pile.
+In 30 seconds, they’re going to decide if you’re headed to the shredder or the interview pile.
 You need to make it easy or them to realize how interesting you are.

 Writing a Kick-Ass Cover Letter

 - It demonstrates your interest in the position